 (4-3-2) Further applications of programming techniques, introducing the fundamental concepts of data structures and algorithms.
-Topics include recursion, fundamental data structures (including stacks, queues, linked lists, hash tables, trees and graphs), and algorithmic analysis.
+Topics include data structures (including stacks, queues, linked lists, hash tables, trees and graphs), searching, sorting, recursion and algorithm analysis.
+Programs will be implemented in an appropriate object-oriented language.
+(This course is included in the Field of Study Curriculum for Computer Science.)
+Required Prerequisite: COSC-1437

-RequiredPrerequisite: COSC-1437